garethjmsaunders/digital-code-style-guide/css/05-rule-organisation.md

 These are more often than not simple element selectors (e.g. `a`, `h1`, `p`) but could also include, for example, attribute selectors (e.g. `input[type="submit"]`), pseudo-class selectors (e.g. `a:hover`, `p:first-child`) or sibling selectors (e.g. `h1 + p`).

-* Base rules set default text sizes and font styles, headings, links, and body backgrounds.
+* Base rules set default text sizes and font styles, headings, links, and body background colours (it's always a good practice to define these).
 * Base rules do not include any classes or IDs.
 * There should be no need to use `!important` in base styles.